appdotnet/api-spec/objects.md

 ## Interactions

-Interactions are objects that represent a user taking certain actions on App.net.
-For instance, when a User replies to a post, follows someone new, reposts or stars a post, an interaction is created.
-Interactions are very abstract objects that essentially form a sentence like: User X took action Y on object Z. If multiple users take the same action (multiple people reply to one post), the interaction will combine those events into one interaction.
-Here are some sample interactions:
+Interactions are objects that represent users taking certain actions on App.net.
+Currently an Interaction is created when a User replies to, reposts, or stars a Post, or follows another User.
+Interactions are structured to form a sentence like: User X took action Y on object Z. If multiple users take the same action (e.g. multiple users reply to one post) within a set time window those events will be combined into a single Interaction.

+> Note: currently only one User or Post will be returned in the ```objects``` list of an Interaction but future actions may target multiple objects per Interaction.

-* @dalton and @berg reposted post 1
+(Example) @dalton and @berg reposted post 1:

 ```js
     {